KaufmanDeveloper/kaufman-personal-site/posts/a-couple-design-examples.md

 For the above local development image I'm using Mirage data with Faker and default images in the list view, so actual photos are not used.

-I tried to use a simple interface that would give priority to the actions of recording and stopping a recording, and having the appropriate buttons be disabled when they're not functional in a given state.
+I tried to use a simple interface that would give priority to the actions of recording and stopping a recording.
+Having the appropriate buttons be disabled when they're not functional in a given state also helps communicate proper usage to the user.
 It's a simple but effective bit of UI that I think allows users to use recording functionality intuitively.